Skip to main content

 • This is a device-based policy, so assignment should be done via groups of devices

-• On the Applicability Rules step, create a rule that will affect the desired Windows devices and click Next
+• On the Applicability Rules step, optionally create a rule that will affect the desired Windows devices and click Next

 • As an example, for Rule select Assign profile if and for Property select OS Edition then for Value select all editions of Windows within the organization